psidnell/ofexport2/doc/templates/README.md

     of2 -fc 'name=="My Folder"'

-By using the attribute in your own expressions, much more sophisticated filters can be used.
+By using the attribute in your own expressions, much more sophisticated filters can be created.

 To search for a task that contains text: